karl93rus/autoindent/README.md

 #### Things to do:
 - [ ] Make it a VS Code extension
 - [ ] Create a very large file and test how fast this ext works
+- [ ] Make it work with nested json objects

 #### Things done:
 - [x] Indent JSON objects